FileBack PC 4.1

 Why does FileBack PC appear to behave erratically?

-The problem has been analyzed here at Maximum Output Software and we have determined that there isn't a perfect way to handle this situation.
-There are too many possible scenarios to properly address them all (a few examples: How do we determine what time zone the computers containing the source and destination folders are in? -- there is no official way to determine the time zone of a remote or networked computer.
+The problem has been analyzed here at Maximum Output Software and we have determined that there isn't an easy way to handle this situation.
+There are too many possible scenarios to properly address them all (a few examples: How do we determine what time zone the computers containing the source and destination folders are in? -- there is no way to determine the time zone of a remote or networked computer.
 Are they currently observing daylight time? -- same issue.
 Which file system contains the "correct" date/time for a file?).
 So we recommend that (1) the same file system be used on all disks that FileBack PC is set to use, or (2) allow this backup to take place twice per year whenever going into or out of daylight time.

 Keywords: daylight, recopy, recopies; Applies to: FileBack PC (All versions)Was this article helpful?
 Yes No

-All Text, Images, and Scripts © 1997-2009 Maximum Output Software.
+All Text, Images, and Scripts © 1997-2019 Maximum Output Software.
 All Rights Reserved.